Second Sons: At Dragonstone

 Melisandre returns with Gendry and takes him to Stannis, who recognizes the familial resemblance.
 In the dungeons, Davos continues learning to read; Stannis visits him there.
 Davos naturally objects to the planned sacrifice, but Stannis remains resolved.
 He makes Davos swear to never raise his hand to Melisandre again, and frees him.
 Melisandre visits and seduces Gendry, tying him to a bed in the process.
 She places leeches on him to draw his royal blood.
 Stannis ritually burns them, speaking the names of the usurpers to his throne: Robb Stark, Balon Greyjoy, and Joffrey Baratheon.

 At Yunkai

 Jorah tells Daenerys that Yunkai has employed a mercenary group called the Second Sons.
 Daenerys meets with Mero, their crass leader, his co-captain Prendahl na Ghezn, and his lieutenant Daario Naharis; she attempts to bribe Mero to fight for her, but Mero makes sexually provocative statements and refuses.
 Back at camp, Mero decides to kill Daenerys; Daario is randomly selected to commit the assassination.
 After nightfall, he enters Daenerys' camp, disguised as an Unsullied.
 He enters her tent and reveals he killed Mero and Prendahl instead.
 She demands his loyalty and he accepts.

 Beyond the Wall

 Traveling south, Sam and Gilly camp at an abandoned hut for the night.
-When crows are cawing outside in a weirwood tree, Sam exits to investigate.
+When crows are heard cawing outside in a weirwood tree, Sam exits to investigate.
 A White Walker intent on taking Gilly's son confronts him.
-Sam stabs it with his dragonglass dagger, causing the Walker to disintegrate.
+Sam stabs it with his dragonglass dagger, causing the Walker to disintegrate, allowing them both to escape.